marckean/marcseparation/_docs/54-alex_holding_up_parental_order.md

 Well just yesterday (about a month later), Monday August 22, 2022 Alex dropped to me a physical copy of a **draft** parenting order that her lawyer Ken wrote up as per instructions from the registrar.

 It seems that Ken hasn't listened or even read Alex and I's parenting agreement at all, and got things totally wrong.
+This is the second time Ken has failed with this simple task, [history](/marcseparation/alex_holding_up_parental_order/#history) below discusses the first time this happened.

 This first one about the parents birthday nights.

 Alex email: